Rafael Obrador: Loan to Deportivo La Coruña

 On 21 August 2024, Obrador was loaned to Segunda División side Deportivo La Coruña, for one year.

 Benfica

 On 11 July 2025, Obrador was signed by Benfica until 2030.

+Loan to Torino

+After making just one appearance for Benfica (as well as two appearances for the B-team) during the first half of the season, on 19 January 2026, Obrador was sent on loan to Serie A club Torino until the end of the 2025–26 campaign.
+The deal included an optional buy-clause, reported to be around €9 million.

+Loan to Sassuolo

+On 14 August 2026, Obrador returned to Italy to join Sassuolo on a season-long loan with an option to buy for €7 million.

 International career

 Obrador represented the Spain under-16s in a 3–3 tie against Mexico on 4 December 2019, where he scored the equalizer.